Tony Iommi: Legacy and influence

 Iommi is widely regarded as one of the greatest rock guitarists of all time.
 In 2005, Metal Hammer magazine ranked him number 1 on the poll of the "Riff Lords", praising his "highly distinctive style of fretsmanship that's economical yet crushingly effective".
 In 2007, Classic Rock magazine ranked him number 6 on their list of the "100 Wildest Guitar Heroes".
 In 2011, Rolling Stone magazine ranked him number 25 in their list of the "100 Greatest Guitarists of All Time".
 Joel McIver ranked him the 6th greatest metal guitarist of all time.
 In 2012, readers of Guitar World ranked Iommi the seventh-greatest rock guitarist of all time.
 Editors of the same magazine ranked him the greatest heavy metal guitarist of all time.

 Ian Anderson of Jethro Tull said: "Tony managed to turn his physical impairment around into something that makes him one of the guitar legends – if not for his dexterity of playing but at least for the fact that his contribution to rock music is a unique one".
-Gene Simmons of Kiss regarded him as "the man who came up with the riffs that launched an army of guitar players"; Ozzy Osbourne called him "the master of the metal riff" and Ronnie James Dio called him "the ultimate riff master".
+Gene Simmons of Kiss regarded him as "the man who came up with the riffs that launched an army of guitar players"; Ozzy Osbourne called him "the master of the metal riff", and Ronnie James Dio called him "the ultimate riff master".

 Furthermore, Iommi is recognised by many as the main creator of heavy metal music.
-Brian May of Queen considers him "the true father of heavy metal", Eddie Van Halen stated that "without Tony, heavy metal wouldn't exist.
-He is the creator of heavy!" and James Hetfield of Metallica, who was profoundly influenced by Iommi, defined him "the king of the heavy riff".
+Brian May of Queen considers him "the true father of heavy metal"; Eddie Van Halen stated that "without Tony, heavy metal wouldn't exist.
+He is the creator of heavy!"; and James Hetfield of Metallica, who was profoundly influenced by Iommi, defined him "the king of the heavy riff".
 Rob Halford, vocalist for Judas Priest, when filling in for Ozzy Osbourne during an August 2004 concert in Philadelphia, introduced Iommi to the audience as "the man who invented the heavy metal riff".
 Michael Amott of Carcass and Arch Enemy considers Iommi his "guitar hero" and the world's greatest guitarist "because he invented the heavy tone and evil riff".
 According to Lamb of God singer Randy Blythe, "Iommi is the reason heavy metal exists".
 HP Newquist of the National Guitar Museum stated that "his guitar playing has defined the sound of heavy metal for more than four decades, and he has influenced countless thousands– if not millions– of players."

-He has been credited as the forerunner of other styles: Martin Popoff defined him "the godfather of stoner rock"; Jeff Kitts and Brad Tolinski of Guitar World assert that "grunge, goth, thrash, industrial, death, doom... whatever.
+He has been credited as the forerunner of other styles: Martin Popoff defined him as "the godfather of stoner rock"; Jeff Kitts and Brad Tolinski of Guitar World assert that "grunge, goth, thrash, industrial, death, doom... whatever.
 None of it would exist without Tony Iommi".
 According to Hawaii Public Radio: "it is hard to imagine Nirvana, Soundgarden, Pearl Jam or Alice in Chains without Black Sabbath, and without Tony Iommi.
 Judas Priest, Iron Maiden, Scorpions, Metallica, Slayer, Pantera and essentially every metal band can be traced to the musical framework found in Iommi compositions".